 Step 3.
 If the average of your first two short-term tests is 4 pCi/L or above, or the result of your long-term test was 4 pCi/L or above, fix your home.

-If your test results are below the action level of 4 pCi/L, you may want to retest in two to five years.
-You
+If your test results are below the action level of 4.0 pCi/L, you may want to re-test in two to five years.
+You should test again if anything is done to the house that may change the air pressure like home renovation or the installation of new heating or air conditioning systems.

 To make sure your test results are accurate, here are important things to remember: